Staten Island Mall

 Staten Island Mall is a shopping mall in New Springville, Staten Island, New York City, opened in 1973.
 It is the only indoor shopping mall in the borough.
 It is the largest retail center on the island and is the site of the island's third-largest public transit hub after the St. George Terminal and Eltingville Transit Center, with numerous bus routes that connect to the periphery of the mall area.
 It is the second largest shopping center in New York City.
-The mall features Primark, JCPenney, and Macy's, in addition to an 11-screen dine-in AMC Theatres.
+The mall features Primark, JCPenney, Lidl, and Macy's, in addition to an 11-screen dine-in AMC Theatres.

 Description

 The main entrance to the Staten Island Mall in 2004.

-The mall is owned by Brookfield Properties of Chicago, Illinois, itself a division of Brookfield Asset Management, whose U.S. operations are based in Manhattan.
+The mall is owned by GGP of Chicago, Illinois, itself a subsidiary of Brookfield Properties, whose U.S. operations are based in New York.
 The mall has 200 stores employing approximately 3,000 people.
 Anchor tenants include JCPenney, Macy's, Lidl, and Primark.
 The Food District also has anchors of Dave and Buster's and an AMC Theatres dine-in cinema.
 A carnival by Reithoffer Shows was held from 1998 through 2018, bringing rides, games, and food stands into the parking lots of the mall.
 Amusements of America took the place of Reithoffer starting in 2019.
 The mall also has a strip mall called The Crossing, which features multiple shops and a restaurants.